flattio/Flattool/README.md

   </details>

 ### 📝 Plans / Ideas
-- [ ] Having a bot people could use without self-hosting
+- [x] Having a bot people could use without self-hosting

   <details>
     <summary>Why?</summary>
     Not everyone is the best at doing things with Discord bots.
 Despite the purpose of just small tools, a central Discord bot could be nice.

     Again, as the section says, this is just an idea.

+    Update 3/25/25
+    I now have the ability to host the bot on a server that is reliable, i also have the bot made, its just not able to be used by the general public until version 1.0 has released.
+Hurray!
   </details>

 - [ ] Having a dashboard one could hook up to their domain